maplibre/martin/README.md

           If a spatial table has SRID 0, then this default SRID will be used as a fallback -p, --pool-size <POOL_SIZE>
-          Maximum connections pool size [DEFAULT: 20] -h, --help
+          Maximum connections pool size [DEFAULT: 20] -m, --max-feature-count <MAX_FEATURE_COUNT>
+          Limit the number of features in a tile from a PG table source -h, --help
           Print help
   -V, --version